-Prior to hospital discharge, a copy of the patients' medical records needs to be provided to the local TB Control Program that the patient was referred to.
+Prior to hospital discharge, a copy of the patient's medical records needs to be provided to the local health department (local TB program) to whom that the patient was reported and referred.
 Required documentation includes: the medication record, laboratory and microbiology reports, diagnostic test results including chest x-ray and CT scan reports, and the physicians' orders.
-All patient demographics should be included with the patient records.
+All patient demographics should be included with the patient's records.

 Patients who are moving to or spending greater than one month in Mexico while on TB treatment need to be referred to CURE-TB.
-CURE-TB is a US/Mexico Bi-national referral system operated by the San Diego County TB Control Program.
-The primary priority of CURE-TB is to improve continuity of care for patients moving between Mexico and the United States during the course of their treatment.
+CURE-TB is a US/Mexico Binational referral system operated by the San Diego County TB Control Program.
+The primary priority of CURE-TB is to improve continuity of care for patients moving between Mexico and the United States during their treatment.
 This will enable completion of treatment, decrease transmission, and prevent the development of drug-resistant TB.